guilchaves/phone-book-study/README.md

 * Add new contacts by clicking on the Floating Action Button.
 * After filling the blank text inputs, save by clicking into the Check button
 * Clicking into existing contacts allow the user to Edit the existing info.
-* Long click on a contact allows the User to Remove contact by clicking into the "Remover".
+* Long click on a contact allows the User to Remove contact by clicking into "Remover" (remove).